-Expats moving to Cambodia may experience elements of culture shock, especially those who stray further than the capital, Phnom Penh.
-The country is steeped in history, and has experienced many hardships, which is still evident today.
-Expats may be shocked by the level of poverty and corruption Cambodia still faces.
+Expats moving to Cambodia may experience culture shock, especially those who stray further than the capital, Phnom Penh.
+The country is steeped in history and has experienced many hardships which are still evident today.
+Expats may be shocked by the level of poverty and corruption Cambodia still faces today.

 Cultural differences in Cambodia

 The greeting in Cambodia – the sampeah – is similar to the Thai wai.
-The greeting is done with a bow while pressing one’s hands together as in prayer.
-It is used as a sign of respect and politeness.
+The greeting is done with a bow while pressing one's hands together as in prayer, and is generally seen as a sign of respect and politeness.

-During a meal, expats should only start to eat after the most senior person at the table has begun to eat.
+During a meal, expats should only start eating after the most senior person at the table has begun eating.
 Expats should also be aware that it is seen as disrespectful to make eye contact with anyone who is older or considered to be of a higher social status.

 Poverty in Cambodia

-Outside of the capital, the majority of the population lives in rural areas, often as subsistence farmers.
-In the cities, the poor live similarly to those in the countryside, which is juxtaposed against the rich middle classes that live in urban areas.
+Outside the capital, the majority of the population lives in rural areas, often as subsistence farmers.
+In the cities, the poor live similarly to those in the countryside, which is juxtaposed with the wealthy middle classes living in the urban areas.

 Bureaucracy in Cambodia

-The political system in Cambodia is officially a multi-party democracy – however, in reality, it is a one-party state.
-The government has been frequently criticised for ignoring human rights and suppressing political dissent.
+The official political system in Cambodia is a multi-party democracy – but in reality, it is a one-party state.
+The government has received frequent criticism for ignoring human rights and suppressing political dissent.

-Cambodia suffers from corruption and is often ranked as one of the most corrupt countries in the world.
-Expats may encounter corrupt practices in ordinary activities such as obtaining medical services, dealing with alleged traffic violations, and pursuing fair court verdicts.
+Cambodia suffers from corruption and often ranks as one of the most corrupt countries in the world.
+Expats may encounter corrupt practices in ordinary activities such as obtaining medical services, dealing with alleged traffic violations and pursuing fair court verdicts.

-Expats should also be aware that companies have to deal with extensive red tape when obtaining licences and permits, especially construction-related permits, and that the demand for bribes is commonplace in this process.
+Expats should also be aware that companies deal with extensive red tape when acquiring licences and permits, particularly construction permits, and that the demand for bribes is common.

 Gender in Cambodia

-In terms of gender roles, Cambodia is still very traditional, with women not being considered equal to men in Cambodian society.
+In terms of gender roles, Cambodia is still very traditional, with men considered above women in Cambodian society.
 Expat women should dress modestly, covering their shoulders and knees.
-In the capital, people are more open minded and Cambodian women do hold jobs outside of the house.
+In the capital, people are more open-minded, and Cambodian women hold jobs outside the house.